- You can use several types of icons in an Android app.

 Creating a unified look and feel throughout a user interface adds value to your product.
 Streamlining the graphic style will also make the UI seem more professional to users.

-This document provides information to help you create icons for various parts of your application’s user interface that match the general styles used by the Android 2.x framework.
+This document provides information to help you create icons for various parts of your app’s user interface that match the general styles used by the Android 2.x framework.
 Following these guidelines will help you to create a polished and unified experience for the user.

 ListViewto graphically represent list items.
 An example is the Settings application.